Roedean School: Houses

 and a Sanatorium.
 In 1966 part of the Sanatorium was made into rooms for 6th form girls, two 6th form girls from every numbered house.
 The School retains a sanatorium wing (now known as a health centre) to this day.

 Admission procedures

 Roedean is a selective school, and entry to the school is based upon the School's own entrance examinations, interviews and reports from the students' previous schools.

-Notable alumni
+Notable alumnae

-Past pupils are known as Old Roedeanians and include:
+Old Girls are known as Old Roedeanians and include: